Skip to content

 Somerset-Inn-c1908-fire.
 Source: David Neil.

-The best recount of the fire that destroyed the Somerset Inn on May 6, 1908.
+This is the best recounting of the fire that destroyed the Somerset Inn on May 6, 1908.
 Source: Bernardsville News.

 What Happened to the Property